 Sure, just like Spock, Tuvok talks about logic a lot, but he also knows that contractions are part of dealing with life’s biggest problems.
 In “Alliances,” Janeway considers teaming up with her greatest enemy — the Kazon — and it’s Tuvok who urges her to do it, even though it’s risky as hell.
 In “Elogium,” Tuvok tells Neelix to embrace the illogical emotional contradictions of parenthood, saying, “I must point out that, as illogical as it seems, being a father can have infinite rewards.
 Far more than would seem possible.”

-Tuvok may not be the most obvious Trek choice for a life coach, but he is certainly a top choice for a personal counselor or adviser.
-If you still have doubts about Tuvok’s ability to help those around him become more well-rounded, tolerant and wise, one final moment may convince you.
+Tuvok may not be the most obvious Star Trek choice for a life coach, but he is certainly a top choice for a personal counselor or adviser.
+If you still have doubts about Tuvok’s ability to help those around him become more well-rounded, tolerant, and wise, one final moment may convince you.
 At the beginning of “Future’s End, Part 1,” Captain Janeway reveals she’s decided to pick up tennis again.
-Guess who helps here out with her swing?
+Guess who helps her out with her swing?

 “Perhaps if you maintained eye contact with the ball at the apex of its trajectory, your serve would be more effective,” Tuvok quips.

 Keep your eye on the ball and play it cool.
 Thanks, Tuvok, those are words to live by.